Project charter

 In project management, a project charter, project definition, or project statement is a statement of the scope, objectives, and participants in a project.
 It provides a preliminary delineation of roles and responsibilities, outlines the project's key goals, identifies the main stakeholders, and defines the authority of the project manager.
+According to the PMBOK Guide, the project charter formally authorizes the project, grants the project manager authority to use organizational resources, and includes high-level details such as project purpose, objectives, key deliverables, assumptions, constraints, and risks.
 More broadly, this document may be referred to as a "Team Charter" for the purpose of formalizing team roles and task structure at the outset of any team-oriented initiative.
-Teams that approach a task with a mindful design of team dynamics and task structure are more likely to be successful.
+Research indicates that teams using charters to formalize roles and task structures at the outset tend to exhibit improved performance trajectories.

-The name of this document varies by institution.
-The Initiative for Policy Dialogue (IPD) refers to this document as the project charter.
-In customer relationship management (CRM), it is known as the project definition report.
-Both IPD and CRM require this document as part of the project management process.
+The name of this document varies by institution or methodology.

 Purpose

 The project charter is usually a short document that explains a project clearly and concisely, and refers to more detailed documents for additional information.
-A project charter should:
+A project charter typically aims to: